xperrylinn/cellular-automata-molecular-dynamics/README.md

 This repository is structure using a standard Makefile structure.

-- cellular-automata-molecular-dynamics
+- Root directory: cellular-automata-molecular-dynamics
+	- Subdirectories:
 		- README.md: this file with a general description of the top directory
 		- Makefile: makefile to generate all executables and libraries also commands clean all the subdirectories.
 See Makefile for possible 'make commands'.
 		- src: this directory contains the source code with the functionality.
 		- include: this directory contains the APIs in the form of .h include files
 		- lib: object file produced from making the src direcotry
 		- tests: this directory contains test programs used to test the functionalities of the Cellular Atomaton.
 		- bin: this directory contains all the executable program

 PATH ROOT_DIR/
   Files: